 Within 24 hours the stricken creature usually dies of blood poisoning and, during this time, the dragon will have calmly followed the escapee for miles, using their keen sense of smell to eventually hone in on the corpse.

 With scaly skin, sturdy bowed legs, a huge tail and a yellow forked tongue, it’s easy to see how the giant reptile got its draconian name

 The Komodo dragon is on the IUCH Red List of Threatened Species and considered as vulnerable.
 As well as the Komodo National Park, the Wae Wuul and Wolo Tado Reserves were opened on Flores to aid with conservation.

-YachtCharterFleet saw the komodo dragons as part of its yachting trip to Indonesia aboard the 51m/167ft luxury phinisi ‘Dunia Baru’, widely cited as the finest yacht ever built in the archipelago.
+We saw the Komodo dragons as part of a luxury crewed charter trip to Indonesia aboard the 51m/167ft luxury phinisi ‘Dunia Baru’, widely cited as the finest yacht ever built in the archipelago.
 To see for yourself, read our Dunia Baru review or read the fascinating story behind its build here.